soaibsafi/limboole-vscode/README.md

 ## Requirements

-This extension is packaged with Limboole executable for Windows, Linux, and macOS.
+- This extension is packaged with Limboole executable for Windows, Linux, and macOS.
 If you have different operating system, you can download the latest version from the [Limboole website](https://fmv.jku.at/limboole/) and set the path to the executable in the settings.

+- Java 11 or higher is required to run the language server.
+Without Java, the extension will still work, but you won't get the language server features.

 ## Settings